emilyvertosick/Statistics-Course/docs/03-week3.md

 The two main forms of the t-test are "paired" and "unpaired".

-"Unpaired" is used when, for example, testing marker levels between a drug and placebo group, as there are different patients in each group:
+"Unpaired" is used when, for example, testing marker levels between two groups taking different drugs, as there are different patients in each group:

 ```r